PlutoZhang/Zowe-docs/topics/cli-installcli.md

 **Important!** You might encounter problems when you attempt to install Brightside CLI depending on your operating system and environment.
-For more information and workarounds, see [Known Issues.](Release-Notes_417294291.html#ReleaseNotes-knownIssues)
+For more information and workarounds, see [Troubleshooting Installing Brightside CLI](cli-troubleshootinginstallingcli.md).

 **Follow these steps:**